 In certain cases artificial turf can sustain higher levels of use than natural surfaces and could be appropriate in areas which would otherwise not be available as an active space for a community.
 The use of third generation artificial turf is not expected to result in exposure to contaminants at levels that pose a significant risk to human health provided it is properly installed and maintained and users follow good hygienic practices.
 Under such conditions, and in the cases where use of natural turf is not possible or practical, the benefits from increased physical activity on fields are expected to outweigh the risks.
 In addition, available evidence indicates that, while playing on artificial fields results in a different pattern of injuries, it does not result in an overall increase in injuries when compared to natural turf surfaces.
 However, outdoor artificial turf surfaces can become hot during the summer months so it is important to take steps to prevent heat stress and surface burns to skin.

-Artificial turf field users need to be aware of the potential for heat-related injuries and of the importance of good hygienic practices that minimise any exposure to substances found in artificial turf.
+Artificial turf field users need to be aware of the potential for heat-related injuries and of the importance of good hygienic practices that minimize any exposure to substances found in artificial turf.
 Field users should:

 Facility operators contemplating the installation of artificial turf as a replacement for a natural or hardscape surface should: